-Alternatively, the service can be provided by the environment bootstrapping Hibernate Search.
-For example, Infinispan which uses Hibernate Search as its internal search engine can pass the CacheContainer to Hibernate Search.
-In this case, the CacheContainer instance is not managed by Hibernate Search and the start/stop methods of its corresponding service provider will not be used.
+As an alternative to manages services, a service can be provided by the environment bootstrapping Hibernate Search.
+For example, Infinispan which uses Hibernate Search as its internal search engine, passes the CacheContainer to Hibernate Search.
+In this case, the CacheContainer instance is not managed by Hibernate Search and the start/stop methods defined by optional Stoppable and Startable interfaces will be ignored.